tiy-durham-fe-2015/curriculum/cheat-sheets/angular-cheat-sheet.md

 So, be careful when defining modules!
 Even though many say you shouldn't, I would either define all of my modules in one place, or simply have one big module for my app.
-Best practices be damned!
+Whatevz!

+### If you need to reuse a view

+You can use `ng-include` in simple cases.
+Otherwise, you need to create a directive.